DavidDock/works-of-wes-anderson/TESTING.md

 #### Results

-Once a comment is authorised by admin it is visible in the film detail area - pass
+Once a comment is authorised by admin it is visible in the relevant film detail area.

 ### 25 Member Area Page

+As a Logged in member I would like to have an area where I can see all my comments.

 #### Acceptance Criteria